 As the name suggests, this cherished Hungarian dish combines two key ingredients: tender chickens bathed in a thick paprika-infused sauce.
 Not only is it so simple to make, but the whole process happens in one pot, which makes clean-up such a breeze.

 For this recipe, you can lower or raise the amount of sour cream and paprika as your palate desires.
-It also goes well with whatever cut of chicken you have in your fridge.
+This dish goes well with whatever cut of chicken left in your fridge.
 In less than an hour, this flavorful chicken dish should be ready on your dining table.

 A side of Hungarian egg noodles or dumplings makes the perfect contrast to this rich stew.
 Believe me.
 It’s the kind of comfort food that’ll keep you coming back for more, especially during cold weather.